 Admission requirements for schools with masters in communication studies online programs varies.
 Most schools want to see transcripts that show your education history, and look for a minimum of a bachelors degree.
 These often must be earned at an accredited college or university, with a possible minimum GPA.
 Other required material could include scores for the Miller Analogies Test (MAT) or the general part of the Graduate Record Examination (GRE).
 Also, graduate schools generally ask for letters of reference, resumes and statements of purpose.
 The details are usually visible on a school’s website along with their admission deadlines.

-Types of Online Masters Degree in Communication Studies Programs
+What are Types of Online Masters Degree in Communication Studies Programs?

 Below are some common characteristics of each track.
 However, you should refer to individual schools for more information.
 Degree requirements, program lengths, and coursework are all variables from one school to the next.